pisarenko-net/cdp-sa/README.md

 ## Installation

 Installation on an actual device/board is done through an automated script, see https://github.com/pisarenko-net/arch-bootstrap-scripts.
-The script take full care of dependencies and configuration.
+The script takes full care of dependencies and configuration.

 ## Major modules